I sometimes get questions about this site. A few are below. If you have questions that I missed, please get in touch.

 Why Music Cards are called that

-In 2017, my son and I started creating these cards, drawing art for then-new albums that we were listening to.
-(Our first two music cards featured albums by the Red Hot Chilli Peppers and Wolf Parade.
-My son's and wife's favourite at the time was The Getaway; I was listening to Wolf Parade.)
+In 2017, my son and I created a project that encouraged us to begin drawing art for albums we were listening to.
+Our first two music cards featured albums by the Red Hot Chilli Peppers and Wolf Parade.
+My son's and wife's favourite at the time was The Getaway; I was listening to Wolf Parade's first album after their long hiatus.

 But that's not the heart of the site.
 The reason this site exists is here: all published music cards.